Efter-26/Projects-Of-University/Home_Rent_Website/efter/README.md

-# 🏡 Home Rent — Django Web Application
+# 🏡 Home Rent — Web Application

 Home Rent is a Django-based web application designed to simplify the process of finding rental homes.
 It connects renters with landlords and offers a user-friendly platform for posting, browsing, and managing rental listings.